Q42/QreditRoll/README.md

 `<script src="https://www.qreditroll.com/qreditroll.js"></script>`

 Make sure you have a `humans.txt` file, like explained on http://humanstxt.org/.
 QreditRoll will display your `humans.txt` in awesome credit roll fashion, with epic background music.

+The credit roll is triggered by the Konami code or if you call `QreditRoll.start();` yourself, on a button click for example.
+If you choose to only use the Konami code, you might want to drop a hint in your source code.

 ## How do I run this myself?
 It's all static files, so just spin up a simple webserver, like `python -m SimpleHTTPServer 8000`, and go to http://localhost:8000/.